 Do you have a baby with sensitive skin?
 Or do you prefer a holistic and environmentally-friendly approach to raising your family?
 If so, you may be interested in reusable cloth wipes.

-If you’ve been considering using cloth wipes in your diapering routine, you won’t want to miss this article.
+If you’ve been considering using the cloth wipes in your diapering routine, you won’t want to miss this article.

 The Benefits of Using Cloth Wipes